Indonesia a step closer to moving capital city as Jakarta sinks | DW | 18.01.2022

 Before Tuesday's vote, the president said the new capital would be a place "where the people are close to any destination, where they can bike and walk everywhere because there are zero emissions."

-He added the capital "will not only have government offices, we want to build a new smart metropolis that can be a magnet for global talent and a center of innovation."
+He said the capital "will not only have government offices, we want to build a new smart metropolis that can be a magnet for global talent and a center of innovation."

-This ambition was echoed by a government statement claiming the new capital will put Indonesia "in a more strategic position in world trade routes, investment flows, and technological innovation."
+This ambition was echoed by a government statement claiming that the new capital will put Indonesia "in a more strategic position in world trade routes, investment flows and technological innovation."

-Indonesia, Southeast Asia's most populous country, its largest economy and the world's largest Muslim population country, hopes the new capital will become a new, low-carbon pharmaceutical, health and technology "super hub."
+The government hopes that the new capital of Indonesia — Southeast Asia's most populous country and largest economy, and home to the world's largest Muslim population — will become a low-carbon pharmaceutical, health and technology "super hub."

-Several presidents have proposed such a move in the past, Widodo, however, is the first to carry through with it, even selecting its name "Nusantara," meaning archipelago in Indonesian.
+Several presidents have proposed such a move in the past.
+Widodo, however, is the first to go through with it, even selecting its name, "Nusantara," meaning archipelago in Indonesian.

-The move has been seen as unavoidable as the greater Jakarta area burgeons to over 30 million residents and environmental experts warn that a third of the city could be underwater by 2050.
+The move has been seen as unavoidable as the greater Jakarta area burgeons to more than 30 million residents and environmental experts warn that a third of the city could be underwater by 2050.

-Critics also bemoan the fact that the state capital law was rushed through parliament with little public consultation or environmental impact assessment.
+Critics also bemoan the fact that the law was rushed through parliament with little public consultation or environmental impact assessment.

 Should Nusantara become a reality, Indonesia would be following in the footsteps of Brazil (1960), Malaysia (2003) and Myanmar (2006) by moving the center of government out of an overpopulated city to one dedicated as a seat of government.

-Indonesia consists of some 17,000 islands, yet more than half of its 270 million residents live on Java, which is the world's most populous island.
+Indonesia consists of about 17,000 islands, yet more than half of its 270 million residents live on Java, which is the world's most-populous island.

 js/wmr (AFP, Reuters)